 Shared Interests and Overlaps

-Clinical and Integrative Cardiovascular Sciences (CICS): CHSA/B reviews epidemiologic studies of CVD and primary prevention clinical trials.
+Clinical Integrative Cardiovascular and Hematological Sciences (CCHS): CHSA/B reviews epidemiologic studies of CVD and primary prevention clinical trials.
 CICS reviews all other clinical trials of CVD and applications with a more clinical focus as well as those with smaller patient samples.

 Cancer Genetics Study Section (CG): CHSA/B reviews applications focused on genetic epidemiology of cancer in human populations.
 CG reviews cancer genetic studies in both animals and humans, not necessarily with a population perspective.